netscaler/netscaler-helm-charts/examples/Servicemesh_with_GSLB_and_WAF/README.md

     wget https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/Servicemesh_with_GSLB_and_WAF/manifest/vpx-ingress.yaml

-    kubectl apply -f vpx-ingress.yaml -n citrix-system
+    kubectl apply -f vpx-ingress.yaml -n netscaler-system

-### G.4) Enabling WAF features on Citrix ADC VPX
+### G.4) Enabling WAF features on NetScaler VPX
 In this subsection, two prominent use-cases of WAF are mentioned.
 The following features are used to secure application from the external traffic.

 i) [Form Field Format Check](https://docs.citrix.com/en-us/citrix-adc/current-release/application-firewall/form-protections/field-formats-check.html)

 ii) [SQL Injection Prevention](https://docs.citrix.com/en-us/citrix-adc/current-release/application-firewall/top-level-protections/html-sql-injection-check.html)

-Download the `error.html` file and copy to the `/var/tmp` folder in Citrix ADC VPX.
+Download the `error.html` file and copy to the `/var/tmp` folder in NetScaler VPX.
 This `error.html` will be displayed on the browser whenever field format check fails or SQL injection attack is detected.

     wget https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/Servicemesh_with_GSLB_and_WAF/manifest/error.html

-Deploy two CRDs for WAF in `citrix-system` namespace, using the following commands
+Deploy two CRDs for WAF in `netscaler-system` namespace, using the following commands

-    kubectl apply -n citrix-system -f https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/Servicemesh_with_GSLB_and_WAF/manifest/waffieldformat.yaml
+    kubectl apply -n netscaler-system -f https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/Servicemesh_with_GSLB_and_WAF/manifest/waffieldformat.yaml

-    kubectl apply -n citrix-system -f https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/Servicemesh_with_GSLB_and_WAF/manifest/wafhtmlxsssql.yaml
+    kubectl apply -n netscaler-system -f https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/Servicemesh_with_GSLB_and_WAF/manifest/wafhtmlxsssql.yaml

 # <a name="deploy-gslb-controller">H) Deploying GSLB controller controller</a>
 For disaster recovery and continous availability of services, it is recommended to deploy applications in multiple Kubernetes clusters.
 Follow steps A to G for configuring GSLB across EKS clusters located in different AWS regions.
-Citrix GSLB Controller is used for configuring GSLB setup across EKS cluster across multiple AWS regions.
+NetScaler GSLB Controller is used for configuring GSLB setup across EKS cluster across multiple AWS regions.

-**Manual Configurations need to be added before deploying Citrix GSLB controller controller**
+**Manual Configurations need to be added before deploying NetScalerlerler GSLB controller controller**

-Add the configuration on both of the Citrix ADC VPX instances
+Add the configuration on both of the NetScaler VPX instances

     enable ns feature gslb
     add gslbsite <site1-Name> <privateIPofSNIP1> -publicIP  <publicIPofSNIP1>
     add gslbsite <site2-Name> <privateIPofSNIP2> -publicIP  <publicIPofSNIP2>

-Add the following ADNS configuraion on Citrix ADC VPX in region-1.
+Add the following ADNS configuraion on NetScaler VPX in region-1.

     add service <serviceName> <PrivateIPofSNIP1> ADNS 53

-Add the following ADNS configuration on Citrix ADC VPX in region-2.
+Add the following ADNS configuration on NetScaler VPX in region-2.

     add service <serviceName> <PrivateIPofSNIP2> ADNS 53

-Consider Citrix ADC VPX in region-1 as master node for GLSB.
-Add the following configuration on Citrix ADC VPX on region-1 and validate the sync.
+Consider NetScaler VPX in region-1 as master node for GLSB.
+Add the following configuration on NetScaler VPX on region-1 and validate the sync.
 Sync validation on master can be validated after all the sites are configured.

     set gslb parameter -automaticconfigsync enable